-!
-Please Note: The Network transaction fees add-up to the total of fees you pay for having your order processed.
+Important: The Network transaction fees add-up to the total of fees you pay for having your trade processed.
 Please note that we do not collect transaction fees.
 Transaction fees are paid to the miners maintaining the networks and are determined by demand in the market for transaction confirmation.
 Fortunately, this is not the norm and when it settles down, you can expect lower fees.

-Can the Network Transaction Fees Affect the Processing of My Orders?
+Can the Network Transaction Fees Affect the Processing of My Trades?

 We are monitoring them and the Mempool Transaction Count closely to minimise these cases as much as we can.
 You can check the current state of the Bitcoin network and what is the amount of the transactions waiting to be confirmed here.